-For the first quarter of 2018, net sales increased \$56 million to \$1.589 billion, comparable sales increased 1%, and comparable store sales decreased 5%.
-Net sales increased primarily due to increases in constructed bras as we continue to focus on that core business and beauty and sleep driven by a merchandise assortment that incorporated newness, innovation and fashion.
-Additionally, net sales increased \$25 million as a result of the change in presentation for income received from our Victoria's Secret private label credit card arrangement.
-These results were partially offset by declines in unconstructed and sport bras due to merchandise performance and category resets, and PINK driven by a decline in swim as we exit the category.
+For the second quarter of 2018, net sales increased \$79 million to \$1.725 billion, comparable sales decreased 1%, and comparable store sales decreased 5%.
+Net sales increased primarily due to increases in beauty, sleep and panties, driven by the merchandise assortment, and in constructed bras as we continue to focus on that core business.
+These results were partially offset by declines in unconstructed and sport bras, due to merchandise performance and category resets, and in PINK, driven by the exit of swim and declines in both lingerie and loungewear.
+Additionally, net sales increased as a result of the change in presentation for income received from our Victoria's Secret private label credit card arrangement.